 Every Thursday with the exception of a few weeks at the beginning and end of semester, AD hosts a lecture series of invited guest presenters.
 The range of topics is wide, multidisciplinary sometimes, at others local community organizations, workshops and even out alumni come in to speak to us.

-The time is always noon - 1 pm, and - normal times - a free lunch is served for all attending, speaking or dropping by if you are FYE.
-Lunch is great home made food or failing that pizza.
-Our lectures continue online on Zoom click here to join the events.
+The time is always noon - 1 pm, and - normal times - a free lunch is served (PIZZA!) for all attending, speaking or dropping by if you are FYE.

 Here are the speakers this Spring: